fhbzc/VAE_based_Behavior_Analysis/README.md

 Declaration: The code comes from a open-source project of Google(original link here https://github.com/tensorflow/magenta/tree/master/magenta/models/sketch_rnn)
-I modify it to apply it in agents behaviors analysis
+I modify and apply it in agents behaviors analysis

 How to generate trainable data?